Blog/Comparisons & Alternatives

 What does switching from Charles to Chatarmin cost?

-Chatarmin works with a fixed monthly software licence plus Meta fees passed on 1:1 (a marketing message in Germany costs ~11 cents).
-No markup, no hidden costs, no per-conversation billing.
-For comparison: Klaviyo charges ~22 cents for the same WhatsApp message.
-The switch itself is guided by the Chatarmin team — including migration, flow setup, and strategy consulting.
+Chatarmin works with a fixed monthly software licence plus Meta fees passed on 1:1 (~11 cents per marketing message in Germany).
+No per-conversation flat fees, no markup.
+The switch itself is guided by the Chatarmin team — including migration and flow setup.

 Are there Charles alternatives with free plans?

 Yes.
-Chatarmin and Superchat offer free plans with core features.
-This lets you test WhatsApp marketing before committing.
-Important: the free plan is for testing — for long-term operations with automated flows and segmentation, you'll need a paid package.
+Chatarmin and Superchat offer free plans with core features for testing.
+For long-term operations with automated flows and segmentation, you'll need a paid package in both cases.

 How long does migration from Charles to another platform take?